abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/mongostat.md

 ---
-title: MongoDB Benchmarking with mongostat
+title: Monitor MongoDB with mongostat
 weight: 9

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Monitoring MongoDB Performance
+## Monitoring MongoDB Performance using mongostat
 This guide demonstrates real-time MongoDB monitoring using **mongostat** on Arm64 Azure virtual machines.
 It **shows low-latency, stable insert, query, update, and delete operations**, with consistent memory usage and network throughput, providing a quick health-and-performance overview during benchmarking.

 ### Monitor with mongostat — Terminal 3